jolicode/JoliNotif/README.md

 ## Usage

-Use the `NotifierFactory` to create a `Notifier` according to which notifiers are available on your system, then use it to send your notification:
+Use the `NotifierFactory` to create the correct `Notifier` (adapted to your OS), then use it to send your notification:

 ```php
 include __DIR__.'/vendor/autoload.php';